agoragames/saltstack-sandbox/README.md

 `--provider vmware_fusion` if you are not using a paid VM.

-Adding the `precise64` box to Vagrant:
+Add the `precise64` box to Vagrant:

 ```sh
 $ vagrant box add precise64 --provider vmware_fusion